 Among a multitude of models, researchers face difficulties in finding the most appropriate and suitable model for the evaluation of e-government systems that would improve their adoption by the end users.
-That is because the users' behavioral intention is determined by factors that may vary along with the situation studied, such as groups in different cultures, level of use and interaction, money constraints, and time [12][37][39][40].
-In fact, many authors propose the UTAUT model as an ideal choice for e-government evaluation because it offers a better understanding of the factors which determine the citizens' intention to adopt [33][41][42].
+That is because the users' behavioral intention is determined by factors that may vary along with the situation studied, such as groups in different cultures, level of use and interaction, money constraints, and time [19][45][49][50].
+In fact, many authors propose the UTAUT model as an ideal choice for e-government evaluation because it has a well-established theory in the field of e-government, it is the most comprehensive model, it has been extensively used in many empirical studies on ICT adoption and utilization, and it offers a better understanding of the factors, which determine the citizens' intention to adopt [40][51]-[55].